knowitall/openregex/README.md

 | <c>`.
 This may change in a future release so it is advised that the
 alternation arguments be made explicit with non-matching groups.

+All operators are greedy, and there are no non-greedy counterparts.
+Backreferences are not supported because the underlying representation only supports regular languages (backreferences are not regular).

 ## Simple Java Example